floragunncom/search-guard-docs/quickstart.md

 # Quickstart

-If you just want to try out Search Guard or if you want to verify that Search Guard will work with your specific environment, we provide two options.
+If you just want to try out Search Guard or if you want to verify that Search Guard will work with your specific environment, we provide two options: (1) using the Search Guard Bundle or (2) using the Demo installation script.
 Both options use a self-signed demo TLS certificates, so **do not use in production**!

 # Search Guard Bundle